A New Jersey wildfire has torched about 900 acres ... and counting

 As of Sunday night, the blaze was 0% contained, Fire Warden Rob Gill told CNN affiliate WPVI.
 Its cause is under investigation, he said.

-The wildfire was first spotted Sunday around 4 p.m.
+The wildfire near Little Egg Harbor Township was first spotted Sunday around 4 p.m.
 ET.
 It's burning in an area with limited accessibility inside the Bass River State Forest, the fire service said.

 The fire is east of the Garden State Parkway and very close to the Ocean and Burlington county lines.